ramessesii2/pipeline-service/README.md

 - Scalability: Kubernetes has made it easy to distribute the load onto many servers and scalability at cloud scale more approachable.
 Like everything, its control plane has however its limits.
 - Availability and geo-redundancy: Kubernetes control plane is based on an etcd cluster, which is sensible to latency between its members.
 This restricts what can be done in terms of geographical distribution.

-Work is in progress in order to solve these challenges.
+Work is in progress in order to solve these challenges. here
 **KCP related work was discontinued and can be found in [kcp](https://github.com/openshift-pipelines/pipeline-service/tree/kcp) branch**

 ## How do I start?